-I’m starting to feel a little more hopeful for April’s recipes, so maybe I’m finally climbing over that wall.
+I’m starting to feel a little more hopeful for next month’s recipes, so maybe I’m finally climbing over that wall.
 This feeling does have to pass eventually, right?

-I’ve been making my Maple Roasted Chicken Quarters a lot because one – it’s one of my favorite meals and two – when I don’t know what I want to eat, at least I know I can buy chicken quarters and make crispy chicken skin.
+I’ve been making my Maple Roasted Chicken Quarters a lot because 1 – it’s one of my favorite meals and 2 – when I don’t know what I want to eat, at least I know I can buy chicken and make crispy chicken skin.

 As much as I love maple, I wanted to change it up and get me out of my dinner funk.